Alex Perez (fighter): Ultimate Fighting Championship

 Perez was scheduled to face Manel Kape on March 25, 2023, at UFC on ESPN 43.
 However, the pairing was cancelled during the broadcast as Perez suffered an undisclosed medical issue.

 Perez faced Muhammad Mokaev on March 2, 2024, at UFC Fight Night 238.
 After being taken down a number of times, Perez lost the bout by unanimous decision.

 Perez faced Matheus Nicolau, as a replacement for Manel Kape, on April 27, 2024, at UFC on ESPN 55.
 Perez won the fight by knockout in the second round.
 This fight earned him another Performance of the Night award.

 Perez was scheduled to face Tagir Ulanbekov on June 15, 2024, at UFC on ESPN 58.
 However, the bout was changed and Perez ended up headlining the main event against Tatsuro Taira.
 Perez lost the fight by technical knockout as a result of a knee injury in the second round.

 Perez was scheduled to face former UFC Flyweight Championship challenger Steve Erceg on August 9, 2025, at UFC on ESPN 72.
 However, Perez pulled out in mid-July due to undisclosed reasons, so the bout was scrapped.

-Perez is scheduled to face Asu Almabayev on November 22, 2025, at UFC Fight Night 265.
+Perez faced Asu Almabayev on November 22, 2025, at UFC Fight Night 265.
+He lost the fight via a guillotine choke submission in the third round.

+Perez faced Charles Johnson on January 24, 2026, at UFC 324.
+Perez weighed in at 128.5 pounds, two and a half pounds over the flyweight non-title fight limit.
+As a result, the bout proceeded at catchweight, and Perez was fined 25 percent of his purse, which was awarded to Johnson.
+He won the fight via technical knockout in round one.

+Perez faced Su Mudaerji on May 30, 2026 at UFC Fight Night 277.
+The bout was ruled a no contest midway through the second round due to an accidental low blow by Mudaerji that left Perez unable to continue.

+The rematch with Mudaerji took place on August 30, 2026 at UFC Fight Night 286.
+He lost the fight by unanimous decision.